Enhancing Optical Imaging via Quantum Computation: Quantum advantage for optical imaging

 In the second step, the collective quantum state of the pixel-qubit register is compressed into a smaller memory qubit register for efficient storage and processing.
 For weak signals, where typically a single photon is collected across all modes, the amplitude distribution over $D$ modes can be compressed into only $\log(D)$ qubits~\cite{Khabiboulline2019}.
 For instance, a 32 × 32 pixel image requires just 10 qubits.
 Note that in this approach no classical-to-quantum data encoding is needed, since the input light is already stored as a quantum state.

 In the third step quantum algorithms are applied to process the stored amplitudes, enabling unitary transformations prior to the final measurement.
 This allows optical mode manipulations, such as those used in mode sorting~\cite{Tsang2019,Dutton2019,PRA2017,Bao2021} or adaptive optics~\cite{davis2012}, to be implemented as quantum circuits.
-A fundamental advantage of quantum processing emerges when storing multiple photons arriving over time.
-While classical imaging typically relies on tomographic methods for extracting effective models describing the system, such as the Point Spread Function (PSF) or characterization of speckle noise for adaptive optics, mode sorting and differential imaging, these estimations require high SNR and impose a sampling complexity that scales with the system’s dimension, typically set by the number of pixels capturing the image.
+A fundamental advantage of quantum processing emerges when storing multiple photons arriving over time. \jb{Unlike recent studies focused on uncontaminated signals such as resolving the angular separation between point sources \cite{Tsang2019} or estimating properties of the principal component of a quantum state \cite{Huang2022}, we address the practically relevant regime in which the signal of interest is embedded in a strong background noise.} Here, classical imaging typically relies on tomographic methods for extracting effective models describing the system, such as the Point Spread Function (PSF) or characterization of speckle noise for adaptive optics, mode sorting and differential imaging, these estimations require high SNR and impose a sampling complexity that scales with the system’s dimension, typically set by the number of pixels capturing the image.
 Moreover, post-detection processing accumulates the shot noise across multiple pixels which further degrades the SNR.